shurick81/spdemo/README.md

 # Project for no brain SP 2019 sandbox installation

+Tested on Windows but you can use it across any platform that is supported by Vagrant.

 ## Prerequisites

-You will need following components installed:
-* git
-* Vagrant
+First of all, you will need git and Vagrant installed.
 If you miss any of these components, you can use the following Windows PowerShell snippet to fill the gap:

 ```PowerShell
 Set-ExecutionPolicy Bypass -Force;